cjohnson318/cjohnson318.github.io/_posts/2025-06-06-sql-crash-course.markdown

 UPDATE Students SET (first_name, last_name, date_of_birth) VALUES ('Alice', 'Able', '1984-01-01');
 {% endhighlight %}

+If you know the ID of a row, then you can delete it using a `WHERE` clause like this,

+{% highlight sql %}
+DELETE FROM Students WHERE student_id = '1';
+{% endhighlight %}

 ## Aggregate Functions and GROUP BY

 ### COUNT() SUM() AVG() MIN() MAX()